prryplatypus/ergate/docs/docs/basics/defining-workflow-path-hints.md

 For calculating `percent_completed` and `total_steps`, it will use the longest of the potential branches.

-When `step_4` is reached and completed, it will then reevaluate the branches to determine which were not taken, and discard them, leaving only the relevant branch(es) for recalcation and refinement of the `percent_completed` and `total_steps` values.
+When `step_4` is reached and completed, it will then reevaluate the branches to determine which were not taken, and discard them, leaving only the relevant branch(es) for recalculation and refinement of the `percent_completed` and `total_steps` values.

 The resulting workflow order from above is: